Renewable Energy Futures

 73. Intergovernmental Panel on Climate Change.
 2000.
 Special Report on Emissions Scenarios.
 Cambridge, UK: Cambridge Univ.
 Press

 74. Natl.
 Inst. for Environ.
 Studies, Center for Global Environ.
 Res.
-2007.
-Greenhouse gas emissions scenarios database.
+2006.
+Greenhouse gas emissions scenarios database and regional mitigation analysis.
 Ibaraki, Japan

 Scenarios and Modeling